davidjohnbaker1/modelingMelodicDictation/README.md

 ## Work Docket

 * Program in all surveys needed
-* Begin outline for experimental protocol
+* Match protocol and set up running and cleaning software
 * Get overleaf template and include link and bash line to open it
 * Packet with correct key signature, have heard before
 * Print draft paper for tomorrow